-Ok, I recently completed the BombSquad 1.3.13 update, and now we can really start to have some fun.
+Ok, I just completed the BombSquad 1.3.13 update, and now we can really start to have some fun.

 In this update I added the ability to create your own scripts or override all of the game’s internal ones, so you can mod and tweak the game to your heart’s content without having to root your device or damage your install.

 To get started, make sure you’ve run tutorial 1 so you know how to issue commands to the game.
-Also make sure that you’re running BombSquad version 1.3.13 or newer.
+Also make sure that you’re running BombSquad version 1.3.22 or newer.
 You can look at the bottom right corner of the main menu screen for the version number.
-At the time of this writing 1.3.13 has been released for OUYA and should be available for Mac within a few days.

 First, a bit of context:

 Conceptually, BombSquad is divided into two layers.
 The first, low-level layer, the engine, is written in high-performance c/c++ code and handles things like rendering, physics, and input.
 Changing to this requires re-compiling the game binary.
 On top of this there is a higher level scripting layer which drives the engine.
 All actual game logic happens in this layer, such as: ‘give team X a point when Y does Z’ …or ‘set player X’s hit points to Y’.
 This logic is all written into Python scripts stored with the game, so by adding our own or editing the internal ones we can completely change the game.

 To get started, issue the following command in a BombSquad shell:

 env = bs.getEnvironment() print env['userScriptsDirectory']

 The string you see printed where you can place python scripts to have the game pick them up.
 On OUYA this should be ‘/sdcard/BombSquad’, which you can easily get at via file browsers such as ‘Android File Transfer’ on Mac.*